 Ford SYNC album art

-SYNC is the Ford Motor Company's in-vehicle entertainment system which allows all manner of in car functions; playing music, hands free telephone calls and so on.
-It's been around for almost a decade and has gone through three main revisions; we now have SYNC 3 which is being deployed in a large proportion of Ford cars (over half of the US fleet) from the end of 2016 onwards.
+SYNC is the Ford Motor Company's in-vehicle entertainment system; it's been around for almost a decade and has gone through three main revisions.
+We now have SYNC 3 which is being deployed in a large proportion of Ford cars (over half of the US fleet) from the end of 2016 onwards.

-Like most in-car entertainment systems, the most obvious element of SYNC is the large touchscreen interface in the car's dashboard.
-This large screen means that its a perfect candidate for displaying album art for the music you are playing in your car.
+SYNC's large touchscreen interface in the car's dashboard is a perfect place for displaying album art for your music.
 As we know, album art completes your digital music experience (although probably a good idea to keep your eyes on the road!)

 Ford SYNC and cover art